raghavprasad13/Sentiment-Analyzer/README.md

 # Sentiment Analyzer

 Ternary classification problem.
 Dataset was a set of Yelp! reviews in three classes: positive, negative and neutral.
 My team was ranked 13th in the leaderboard with an accuracy of 87.7%.
-We used a variety of Deep learning techniques such as CNNs and RNNs as well as simpler techniques such as Naive Bayes'.
-The best accuracy was produced by a CNN approach while Naive Bayes' finished a close second.
+We used a variety of Deep learning techniques such as RNNs and LSTMs as well as simpler techniques such as Naive Bayes'.
+The best accuracy was produced by an RNN approach while Naive Bayes' finished a close second